TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 109/Psalms 109.13.md

 ---

-Let his posterity be cut off; In the generation following let their name be blotted out.
+Let his posterity be cut off.
+In the generation following let their name be blotted out.